LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 ## Measuring and Defining Volatility

 Volatility refers to the degree of variation in the returns of a financial instrument over a certain period of time.
 It is a statistical measure of the dispersion of returns and is often used as a measure of risk ([Anderson et al. (2010)][2]).
 However, as thoroughly explained by [Anderson et al. (2006)][5], volatility is inherently unobservable, leaving room to rely on a proxy for measuring the volatility of an asset's returns.
 To measure volatility, there are two main categories of approaches: parametric and non-parametric models for volatility estimation.
 Parametric models include ARCH (Auto-Regressive Conditional Heteroskedasticity) models, stochastic volatility models, and continuous-time volatility models.
 On the other hand, non-parametric volatility measurements focus on quantifying volatility without relying on specific functional form assumptions.
-Such measurements include modeling *Instantaneous Volatility* and *Realized Volatility* measures."
+Such measurements include modeling *Instantaneous Volatility* and *Realized Volatility* measures.
 In this context, the purpose of this project comes to light — to harness the power of realized volatility as a tool for estimation and analysis, unlocking new insights into financial markets.

 [Andersen (2008)][3] defined realized volatility as a fully non-parametric approach for measuring the true volatility over a specific trading period.
 The objective is to estimate realized volatility in a simple and non-parametric manner.
-This enables us to demonstrate how volatility is estimated in both discrete-time and continuous-time processes
+This enables us to demonstrate how realized volatility is estimated in both discrete-time and continuous-time processes.

 ### Discrete-time Process

-Suppose a tick-by-tick price of an asset at day t in a discrete-time process at an irregularly spaced time interval.
-Then the return of the asset at a point in time would be given as
+Suppose you have a tick-by-tick price of an asset at day t in a discrete-time process at irregularly spaced time intervals.
+Then the return of the asset at a specific point in time would be given as

 $$
 r_{t,i} = \ln P_{t,i} - \ln P_{t-1,i}
 $$

-where $\ln P_{t,i} - \ln P_{t-1,i}$ is the natural logarithm of the price at times t and t-1, and $r_{t,i}$ is the return of an asset with all the observation points.
-Then the sum of all the log returns will be
+Here, $\ln P_{t,i} - \ln P_{t-1,i}$ represents the natural logarithm of the asset price at times t and t-1, and $r_{t,i}$ represents the return of an asset with all the observation points.
+The sum of all the log returns can be calculated as

 $$
 r_t = \sum_{i=1}^M r_{t,i}
 $$

 where M is the total number of observations within the specific trading day.
-M can be thousands of observations.
-Then the realized variance can be defined as the sum of all available intra-day high-frequency squared returns.
+M can consist of thousands of observations.
+The realized variance can then be defined as the sum of all available intra-day high-frequency squared returns.

 $$
 RV_t^{(all)} = \sum_{i=1}^M r_{t,i}^2
 $$

-where $RV_t^{(all)}$ is the realized variance as labeled by [McAleer (2008)].
+Here, $RV_t^{(all)}$ is the realized variance as labeled by [McAleer (2008)][6].
 The square root of the realized variance is the realized volatility.
-If the intra-day returns are uncorrelated, then $RV^{(all)}$ is an unbiased estimator of the latent volatility, which is not purely based on observables [Robert Engle, 2001].
+If the intra-day returns are uncorrelated, then $RV^{(all)}$ is an unbiased estimator of the true unobservable volatility.

 #### Continuous-time Process